PerlinCraft/PerlinAPI/README.md

 If your just coming across this repository and don't know what PerlinCraft is you can check <a href="https://web.roblox.com/games/13473011206/PerlinCraft">this</a> out.

-I recommend reading the ROBLOX Studio documentation <a href="https://create.roblox.com/docs">here</a> if you dont know how to use ROBLOX Studio.
+I recommend reading the ROBLOX Studio documentation <a href="https://create.roblox.com/docs">here</a> if you don't know how to use ROBLOX Studio.

-Example projects are avaliable <a href="https://perlincraft.github.io/PerlinExamples">here</a>
+Example projects are available <a href="https://perlincraft.github.io/PerlinExamples">here</a>

 You can download this documentation to read it offline.